82phil/ps_devenv/README.md

 new-item -path $profile -itemtype file -force
 ```

-Then copy the .ps1 profile script and the .vscode directory over to
+Then update the .ps1 profile script with the profile script in this repository, also
-the profile directory.
+copy the directories in this repository over to where the profile script is.

 ## Existing Profile

-Copy the .vscode directory over the profile directory.
-Edit the existing profile and add the contents of the profile script.
+Copy the directories from this repository over the profile directory.
+Edit the
+existing profile and add the contents of the profile script.